 When collaborations span trust boundaries, more precautions may need to be taken.
 Defensive collaborations-designing objects to take precautions before and after calling on a collaborator-are expensive and error prone.
-Not every object should be tasked with these responsibilities.
+Every object shouldn't be tasked with these responsibilities.
 When you need to be very precise, define contracts between collaborators.
-Bertrand Meyer (1997) uses contracts to specify the obligations and benefits of the client and provider of a service.
+Bertrand Meyer uses contracts to specify the obligations and benefits of the client and provider of a service.
 Spelling out these terms makes it absolutely clear what each object's responsibilities are in a given collaboration.